MicheleP87/FinNexus-Documentation/content/guides/buyoptions.md

 ![](https://i.imgur.com/9tqIA0x.png)

-8) After confirming transactions in your wallet, you may need to wait for the pending transactions to be processed on-chain.
+8) After confirming a transaction in your wallet, you may need to wait for pending transactions to be processed on-chain.
 The waiting time depends on the gas paid for the transaction fee and the current network conjunctions.

 ![](https://i.imgur.com/rd4O9u4.png)

-9) When transactions are done, you can find your options on the 'options' page.
+9) When a transaction is completed, you can find your options on the 'options' page.

 ![](https://i.imgur.com/BZRSK5Y.png)

-10) You can choose to exercise your options anytime before expiration by pressing the 'EXERCISE' button, when options are [in the money](https://www.investopedia.com/terms/i/inthemoney.asp), provided it has passed the one-hour chill time.
+10) You can choose to exercise your options anytime before expiration by pressing the 'EXERCISE' button, as long as they are [in the money](https://www.investopedia.com/terms/i/inthemoney.asp) and the one-hour chill time has passed.

 ![](https://i.imgur.com/oGJt84Z.png)

 11) After pressing the 'EXERCISE' button, a pop-up will show the details of the settlement.
-By confirming the transaction, it will be processed on-chain.
+As you confirm the transaction, the latter will be processed on-chain.

 ![](https://i.imgur.com/Zta36fF.png)